influxdata/docs-v2/content/flux/v0.x/data-types/basic/boolean.md

 - [Negate boolean values](#negate-boolean-values)

 ## Boolean syntax
-Boolean values are represented by the following:
+Boolean literals are represented by the following:

 ```js
 true